chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 The preview screen gives the information related to organizations where you can view:

-- The number of total organizations to be updated.
+- The number of entire organizations to be updated.
-- The number of organizations already available with Automate and need no modification or is skipped.
+- The number of organizations already available with Automate needs no modification or is skipped.
 - The number of organizations to be deleted.

-You can also view the list of users to be added to Automate on preview screen.
+You can also view the list of users to be added to Automate on the preview screen.
 Refer to the **Link to User Permission** to learn about User Permission Sync.

 {{< figure src="/images/automate/preview_screen.png" alt="Preview Screen">}}

 The preview screen helps in letting you know which are available in Automate system associated with different Chef Server.
 Automate does not take any decisive action but gives a provision to the admin to provide a new **username**.
-These users are highlighted and a text box is enabled to add the corresponding new **username**.
+These users are highlighted, and a text box is enabled to add the corresponding new **username**.

 ## Confirming Sync

 The sync will continue if you select the **Confirm** button.
-The Automate will show the **Compete** status when are sync is completed.
+The Automate will show the **Compete** status when sync is completed.

 {{< figure src="/images/automate/cancel_migration_button.png" alt="Confirm Sync Button">}}

 ## Failed Sync

 The sync might fail and show the **Failed** status under metadata.
-You can get to know about the reason of failure bu hovering the **Error** icon.
+You can learn about the reason for failure by hovering over the **Error** icon.

 {{< figure src="/images/automate/chef-infra-server-migration-failed-metadata.png" alt="Failed Metadata">}}